Skip to main content

 • Advantages of AES-256 email encryption:

-• Encrypts and decrypts data quickly, making it ideal for secure communications.
+• Encrypts and decrypts data quickly, making it practical for secure communications.

 • Works across different platforms without requiring complex key management, simplifying deployment.

-"AES-256 underpins many of our secure communication platforms at Beyond Encryption.
-It strikes the perfect balance between speed and security, making it essential for industries that handle sensitive data daily."
+"AES-256 underpins many of our secure communication platforms at Mailock.
+It strikes a practical balance between speed and security, making it essential for industries that handle sensitive data daily."

 Additional Types of Encryption